ukparliament/ontologies/meta/weeknotes/2021/15/index.md

 [Jianhan](https://twitter.com/jianhanzhu) suspected that a bug in the orchestration code from the Search and Indexing triple store to the [Solr](https://en.wikipedia.org/wiki/Apache_Solr) instance was causing the petitions import to hang.
 He created a new version, on his own machine, using an updated version of the [dotNetRDF](https://www.dotnetrdf.org/) library.
 The import ran successfully.
 He's now replaced the import code on the server with code using the new library which is running smoothly.

-Jayne and [Michael](https://twitter.com/fantasticlife) have added labels to non-business steps on the [logical made affirmative map](https://ukparliament.github.io/ontologies/procedure/flowcharts/sis/logic-gates/made-affirmative.pdf).
-This to prepare the ground for adding the procedure data next week.
+Jayne and [Michael](https://twitter.com/fantasticlife) have added labels to non-business steps on the [logical made affirmative map](https://ukparliament.github.io/ontologies/procedure/flowcharts/sis/logic-gates/made-affirmative.pdf) and made a start on entering the data.
+The Commons side, the clocks, the conclusions and about half the Lords side are done.
+More next week.

 Jayne, Robert and Michael have made changes to both the [procedure editor database schema](https://github.com/ukparliament/ontologies/blob/master/procedure/meta/editor/schema.pdf) and [the procedure model](https://ukparliament.github.io/ontologies/procedure/procedure-ontology.html) to take account of new thinking on [step collections](https://ukparliament.github.io/ontologies/procedure/procedure-ontology.html#d4e244).
 They're now fairly clear on what that work entails and hope to do it soon after the logical procedure map work goes live.